mbj/mutant/docs/commercial.md

 How do I determine the number of required subscriptions?
 --------------------------------------------------------

-Collect the git author email from each of your developers that need to use utant.
+Collect the git author email from each of your developers that need to use mutant.
 Use `git config --get user.email`.
 Count that list.

 Mutant on CI will work on any commit authored by a developer in that list.